Why I Study Animal Resistance

 More recently, animals resistance has begun to be examined in a critical social historical context.
 Early documentation that expressed solidarity with animals who revolt was published by anarchist periodicals in the late 20th century.
 In the early 21st century, scholarly documentation, art, films, and social media pages have highlighted animals’ agency and voices.
 One example is a powerful campaign called #stopcasteller in Italy, which is in solidarity with bears who are imprisoned in small cages in Trentino.
 One of them called M49 is well-known for their daring escapes and has drawn a lot of attention to this troubling situation.

-Take the case of a goat named Fred, for instance.
+Take the case of a goat named Fred.
 In the late summer of 2017, Fred escaped from an animal auction yard in Hackettstown, New Jersey.
 Fred lived free for some time.
 He was sometimes witnessed with a herd of deer or popping up around the town including near a local train station.
-Now, you might think that this would be the last we would hear of Fred.
-But, a year later, Fred made headlines again when he was credited with freeing sixty goats and sheep from the same auction house.
+A year later, Fred made headlines again when he was credited with freeing sixty goats and sheep from the same auction house.
 While this new development was unfolding, the police department confirmed that Fred had been sighted near the auction house just hours before the latest breakout.
-The auction manager stated that Fred was responsible because they had witnessed Fred showing up at the site the following day and proceeding to headbutt the gate which was now holding the recently recaptured animals.
+The auction manager stated that Fred was responsible because they had witnessed the goat showing up at the site the following day and proceeding to headbutt the gate which was now holding the recently recaptured animals.
 Presumably, because of his animal liberation action as well as ongoing sighting reports, the police captured Fred soon after this incident.
 By this time, Fred was viewed by some locals as the community’s unofficial mascot, and they didn’t take well to this.
 They rallied for his freedom in a Free Fred campaign and offered Fred sanctuary in their gardens.

 In response, the livestock auction stated that it would not sell Fred for slaughter.
 However, instead of releasing Fred to a sanctuary that had publicly offered him freedom, Fred was returned to a farm that didn’t want to be publicly named, and that said he would be used as a breeder goat.
 This claim comes across as highly suspicious since Fred had been living free for a year, and was a highly resistant individual.
 Animal enterprises will often strategically kill those who are known to resist.
 Even if Fred did live for some time on this farm, it is far from an ideal outcome for him--or for the other goats and sheep who were still sent to auction.

-The need for stories such as these to be heard is why I study animal resistance.
-They call upon us to consider what it means to forge solidarity with other animals in the struggle for liberation.
+Stories of animal resistance call upon us to consider what it means to forge solidarity with other animals in the struggle for liberation.
 And of course, not just the ones who are fortunate enough to break free and garner widespread support.